 Recommended True Crime Podcasts

 A podcast by security expert Jack Rhysider telling the true stories of the dark side of the internet.
-Listen to the real stories of hackers, malware, breaches and the hidden attacks that go on around the world all from behind the screens of computers.
+Listen to the real stories of hackers, malware, breaches, and the hidden attacks that go on around the world all from behind the screens of computers.
 These are stories told in a gripping format you don’t want to miss.

 Historical True Crime Blogs & Cold Cases Websites

-A fascinating historical true crime blog providing in-depth articles on the history of crime, forensic science and historical true crime in Germany and the Civil War.
+A fascinating historical true crime blog providing in-depth articles on the history of crime, forensic science, and historical true crime in Germany and the Civil War.

-A resource blog dedicated to raising the profile of cold cases and telling the stories of the victims of crimes which remain unsolved.
+A resource blog dedicated to raising the profile of cold cases and telling the stories of the victims of crimes that remain unsolved.
 Wrongful convictions and issues of criminal justice are also featured here.

-A large well-written site providing case summaries, articles and updates for all of Iowa’s unsolved murders and persons who’ve gone missing under mysterious circumstances.
+A large well-written site providing case summaries, articles, and updates for all of Iowa’s unsolved murders and persons who’ve gone missing under mysterious circumstances.

 A crime blog by Laura James exploring historical true crime and criminals.
 Topics focus on the overlap between crime and murder, history and journalism giving this blog an interesting slant.

 A crime blog where you can discover forgotten crimes and forgotten criminals lost to history.
-A look into the past with mugshots, feature stories, galleries and books giving plenty to explore and learn.
+A look into the past with mugshots, feature stories, galleries, and books giving plenty to explore and learn.

 Crime Psychology & Criminal Law Blogs